iann/website/_posts/2014-04-24-Browser-Caching.md

 > `proxy-revalidate` -- similar to must-revalidate, except that it only applies to proxy caches.

-Mobify [\[3\]](https://www.mobify.com/blog/beginners-guide-to-http-cache-headers/) defines other common header directives:
+Mobify [\[4\]](https://www.mobify.com/blog/beginners-guide-to-http-cache-headers/) defines other common header directives:

 > `expires` -- Back in the day, this was the standard way to specify when an asset expired, and is just a basic date-time stamp.
 It is still fairly useful for older user agents, which cryptowebologists assure us still roam in the uncharted territories.
 On most modern systems, the "cache-control" headers "max-age" and "s-maxage" will take precedence, but it's always good practice to set a matching value here for compatibility.

 The expires header is a strong validator.
-With an expires header the client _will not_ request a new asset until after the expiration date. [\[2\]](http://www.mnot.net/cache_docs/)
+With an expires header the client **will not** request a new asset until after the expiration date. [\[2\]](http://www.mnot.net/cache_docs/)

 > The Expires header can’t be circumvented; unless the cache (either browser or proxy) runs out of room and has to delete the representations, the cached copy will be used until then.

-Setting far in the future expires dates can be dangerous if the underlying asset changes.
+Setting far in the future expires dates can be dangerous if the underlying asset changes often.
 Since the client will not talk to the server until after the expiration date it will always used the locally cached copy until that point.
-This senario is called a poison cache and a cache busting technique (described below) must be used to break out of it.
+When a page breaks due to incorect caching policies it is called a poison cache senario and a cache busting technique (described below) must be used to break out of it.

 > `no-transform` -- “Transform into what?”, you’re surely asking.
 Some proxies will convert image formats and other documents to improve performance.
 Presumably this was thought to be a feature that you should have to opt out of.
 If you don’t like the idea of your CDN making automated guesses about how your content should be encoded or formatted, I suggest including this header.

 > `etag` -- Short for "entity-tag", the etag is a unique identifier for the resource being requested, typically comprised of the hash of that resource, or a hash of the timestamp the resource was updated.
 Basically, this lets a client ask smarter questions of the CDNs, like "give me X if it's different than the etag I already have."

-TODO: explain etag:
+An `etag` is a file validator and a weak caching header.
+If a cached object is not due to be refreshed from the server it will make no difference if the etags do not match.
+An `etag` should be used in addition to other caching headers.

+> `last-modified` -- This header defines the last time the file was modified.
+This normally corresponds to the asset's timestamp.
+Many servers include this header in a response and the client uses this as a file validator and weak cache header.

+Similar to `etag`, `last-modified` is a file validator and should be used with other cachine headers.

+`etag` and `last-modified` can be used to save on bandwidth.
+When a cache expires the browser will make a new `GET` request for that asset.
+If the asset has an `etag` or `last-modified` it will send `if-none-match` or `if-modified-since` headers with the request, respectively.
+If the `etag` has not changed or the modification date is less than or equal to the cached asset the server will respond with `304 Not Modified` with no content in the body.
+Presumably, a server will respond with `max-age` or a new `expires` date and the client will not request again until that time has elapsed.

 ## Cachine Strategies